CodeOfKkkkken0502/CDN/README.md

 ```

 ## Training
 After the preparation, you can start training with the following commands.
-The whole training is split into two steps: CDN base model training and dynamic re-weighting training.
-The trainings of CDN-S for HICO-DET and V-COCO are shown as follows.
+The whole training is split into two steps: base model training and dynamic re-weighting training.
+The trainings of our model based on CDN-S for HICO-DET and V-COCO are shown as follows.

 ### HICO-DET
 ```